University of Connecticut

 Enrolment process

-The admissions committee waits for the completed application, the application fee paid, and the required documents, after which it schedules an interview and possible tests.
+The admissions committee awaits a completed application, a paid registration fee and the required documents, after which it schedules an interview and possible testing.
 Applicants who have passed the introduction and verification stage receive an official invitation to enroll and assistance in obtaining a US visa.

 Perspectives

-According to the UConn Career Development Center, 90% of the Class of 2022 either got a full-time job by the end of the calendar year or continued their graduate studies during the same period.
-The average starting salary of a graduate is $55,830 .
+According to the UConn Career Development Center, among graduates in 2025, 91% either got a full-time job by the end of the calendar year or continued their graduate studies during the same period; the average starting salary of a graduate rose to $67,500 (for the 2022 graduate, these figures were 90% and $ 55,830).

 The university cooperates with local organizations, thanks to which more than 700 companies actively recruit students from among UConn students every year.